A free business bank account is perfect for new businesses or those switching banks, helping you avoid monthly fees.

 Tide goes beyond banking by offering integrated business services.
 Following its acquisition of Funding Options, users can explore financing options directly within the platform.
 Businesses can earn 3.81% AER variable interest on savings with the Tide Instant Saver Account.

 While Tide provides a fully regulated financial platform, it is not a bank.
-The FSCS protects funds in Tide Business Current Accounts (with ClearBank) up to £85,000.
 However, balances in Tide’s e-money accounts (managed by PrePay Solutions) are safeguarded under FCA regulations rather than FSCS protection.

 Pros & Cons